Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Life is and will ever remain an equation incapable of solution, but it contains certain known factors. "
+> "Any fool can paint a picture, but it takes a wise man to be able to sell it."
-> — **Nikola Tesla**
+> — **Samuel Butler**

 ---